-Can you watch free to air TV on a smart TV without internet?
+Can you watch free to air TV on a smart TV without Internet?

 What is a smart TV?

-A smart TV is a television set that is equipped with internet connectivity and built-in software applications.
-It allows users to access online streaming services, browse the web, and download various apps directly on their TV screen.
+A smart TV is a television set that is equipped with internet connectivity and integrated online features.
+It allows users to access a variety of streaming services, apps, and online content directly on their TV screens.

 Can you watch free-to-air TV without internet on a smart TV?

 Yes, you can watch free-to-air TV on a smart TV without an internet connection.
-Most smart TVs come with a built-in digital tuner, also known as an ATSC tuner, which allows you to receive over-the-air broadcasts from local TV stations.
-This means you can still enjoy your favorite free-to-air channels, such as ABC, NBC, CBS, and FOX, even without an internet connection.
+Smart TVs are equipped with built-in tuners that allow you to access over-the-air broadcasts.
+By connecting an antenna to your smart TV, you can enjoy local channels and free-to-air content without the need for an internet connection.

 FAQ: